earth-system-radiation/rte-rrtmgp/README.md

 Example programs and documenation are evolving - please see examples/ in the repo and Wiki on the project's Github page.
 Suggestions are welcome.
 Meanwhile for questions please contact Robert Pincus and Eli Mlawer at rrtmgp@aer.com.

+In the most recent revision, the default method for solution for longwave problems that include scattering has been changed from 2-stream methods to a re-scaled and refined no-scattering calculation following [Tang et al. 2018](https://doi.org/10.1175/JAS-D-18-0014.1).

 ## Building the libraries.

 1. `cd build`